 The plan may be terminated by us upon notice in writing mailed to each participant at least 30 days prior to any record date for the payment of any dividend by us.
-All correspondence concerning the plan should be directed to the plan administrator by mail at American Stock Transfer & Trust Company, Attn.
+All correspondence concerning the plan should be directed to, and additional information about the plan may be obtained from, the plan administrator by mail at American Stock Transfer & Trust Company, Attn.
 Dividend Reinvestment Department, P.O.
 Box 922, Wall Street Station, New York, NY 10269-0560 or by telephone at 1-866-668-8564.